Sunday, June 1, 2025

 Salmon in the Brooks River

 There was a very windy day that cancelled all flights and water taxi trips after our second night.
 I was worried that the water taxi would not run for our return trip to King Salmon, and then we would also miss our return flight to Anchorage.
 The waves on Naknek Lake were pretty big (for a lake), and the bridge shook below our feet when we looked for bears.
 That night as the wind blew it also started to rain.
+Thankfully our tent stayed upright and the inside stayed dry.

 Our water taxi reservation was for 10AM.
 We knew that the water taxi’s first departure from Brooks was usually 8AM, so we got up early, packed our stuff away in the rain, and hung out at the lodge to try to get an early trip out.
-I was worried that the wind would pick up again and halt the taxi.
+I was worried that the wind would pick up again later in the day and halt the taxi.
 We were able to leave early (and we were the only passengers) and then my daughter and I hung out at a cafe in King Salmon until it was time for our flight.
 The return to Anchorage was uneventful.

 OK, time for bears…